lioc7381/pharmacy-management-system/docs/front-end-spec/information-architecture-ia.md

 <!--docs/front-end-spec/[title].md-->

 The information architecture is designed to provide a clear, logical, and role-specific structure for the application.
-It separates the user experience into two primary contexts: the public-facing (unauthenticated) area and the secure, role-based (authenticated) areas for clients and staff.
+It separates the user experience into two primary contexts: the public-facing (unauthenticated) area and the secure, role-based (authenticated) areas.

+This architecture is built upon the core technical principle that the application is **strictly online-only**.
+All data is fetched directly from the network on demand, with no client-side caching or offline capabilities.

 ## Site Map / Screen Inventory